Marie-Aude Murail: Biography

+A recognized work

-A recognized workOh, Boy! is her most sold and translated book.
+Oh, Boy! is her most sold and translated book.
 It was adapted for television by director Thierry Binisti, produced by K'ien Productions.
 Most of her books received various prizes, in France and abroad, since they were exported, in Europe and beyond, and translated to about fifteen languages.
 Simple, Tobias Scheffel's German translation of Simple, received the Deutscher Jugendliteraturpreis, bestowed by a jury of German teenagers during the Frankfurt Book Fair.
 The French version had already received the Prix des lycéens allemands during the Leipzig book fair in 2006.

 Nowadays, Murail sells about 200,000 books each year in France.

 In 2004, Murail was granted the distinction of Chevalier de la Légion d'honneur, in recognition of her whole career.

+In 2022, Murail won the Hans Christian Andersen Award.